Howard Roberts (sculptor)

-Howard Roberts (April 8, 1843 – April 19, 1900) was an American sculptor based in Philadelphia, Pennsylvania.
-At the time of the 1876 Centennial Exposition, he was "considered the most accomplished American sculptor."
-But his output was small, his reputation was soon surpassed by Augustus Saint-Gaudens and others, and he is now all but forgotten.
+Howard Roberts (April 8, 1843 – April 19, 1900) was an American sculptor, who spent most of his life and career in Philadelphia, Pennsylvania.
+At the time of the 1876 Centennial Exposition, he was "considered the most accomplished American sculptor," but his output was small, his reputation was soon surpassed by Augustus Saint-Gaudens and others, and he is now all but forgotten.
 Examples of his work are in the collections of the Pennsylvania Academy of the Fine Arts, the Philadelphia Museum of Art, and the U.S. Capitol.

 Biography

-Born into a well-to-do Philadelphia family, Roberts studied at the Pennsylvania Academy of the Fine Arts under sculptor Joseph A. Bailly.
-He was an exact contemporary of fellow Philadelphian Thomas Eakins, and both entered the École nationale supérieure des Beaux-Arts in Paris in 1866, and studied under sculptor Augustin-Alexandre Dumont.
+Born into a well-to-do Old Philadelphia family, Roberts studied at the Pennsylvania Academy of the Fine Arts under sculptor Joseph A. Bailly.
+He was an exact contemporary of fellow Philadelphia artist Thomas Eakins, and both entered the École nationale supérieure des Beaux-Arts in Paris in 1866, and studied under sculptor Augustin-Alexandre Dumont.
 Eakins did not consider Roberts a friend, calling him "a rich disagreeable young man from Philadelphia, one who has without any apparent reason seen fit to be my enemy."
-Still, Eakins may have sketched him, and Roberts brokered a reconciliation between Eakins and Mary Cassatt.
+Still, Roberts may have posed for Eakins, and Roberts brokered a reconciliation between Eakins and Mary Cassatt.
 Roberts continued his studies under sculptor Charles Gumery, before returning to Philadelphia in 1869.

 Architect Frank Furness, whose firm won the 1871 design competition for PAFA's new building, sought advice from the two wonder boys from Paris, Roberts and Eakins, when designing its painting and sculpture studios.

+Early works

+Roberts's first major work was a two-thirds-life-size marble group, Hester Prynne and Baby Pearl at the Pillory (1869–72), inspired by Nathaniel Hawthorne's novel The Scarlet Letter.
+It was exhibited at the Pennsylvania Academy of the Fine Arts in 1872.
+Roberts returned to Paris in 1873, taking with him the plaster of Hypathia (heroine of Charles Kingsley's novel of the same name) to be cut in marble.